 - Shortness of breath (dyspnea)

-Treatment for atrial fibrillation focuses on restoring normal heart rhythm, controlling the heart rate, and preventing blood clots and strokes.
-Specialists with the Atrial Fibrillation Clinic at Rush offer the full spectrum treatment options, including the following:
+Treatment for atrial fibrillation focuses on restoring normal heart rhythm, controlling your heart rate, and preventing blood clots and strokes.
+Specialists offer the full spectrum treatment options, including the following:

 - Lifestyle modifications, such as eating a healthy diet and quitting smoking, can improve your overall heart health.

-- Watchman device, an alternative to blood thinner medications (e.g., warfarin) for people with non-valvular AFib (atrial fibrillation not caused by a heart valve problem).
-Watchman is a permanent heart implant that can lower the risk of stroke compared to lifelong use of warfarin.
+- Watchman device is an alternative to blood thinner medications (e.g., warfarin) for people with non-valvular AFib (atrial fibrillation not caused by a heart valve problem).
+Watchman is a permanent heart implant that can lower your risk of stroke compared to lifelong use of warfarin.

-- A cardiac pacemaker or cardiac defibrillator, small devices placed inside the chest or abdomen, may be used to bring the heart back into normal rhythm.
-These devices allow patients to live active lives with the freedom of not being tied to a large machine.
+- A cardiac pacemaker or cardiac defibrillator, small devices placed inside the chest or abdomen, may be used to bring your heart back into normal rhythm.
+These devices allow you to lead an active life with the freedom of not being tied to a large machine.
 Data from these devices can now be transmitted wirelessly from patients' homes.

-- Mini-Maze surgery is a minimally invasive procedure that can potentially cure atrial fibrillation.
-Through tiny incisions, surgeons create scar tissue that allows the heart to resume beating normally.
+- Mini-Maze surgery is a minimally invasive procedure that can potentially cure your atrial fibrillation.
+Through tiny incisions, surgeons create scar tissue that allows your heart to resume beating normally.

-- Expertise you can trust.
-Specialists at the atrial fibrillation clinic, part of Rush's Electrophysiology, Arrhythmia and Pacemaker Program, are dedicated to diagnosing and treating atrial fibrillation, including participating in clinical trials for new therapies and procedures that are improving care.
+- Expertise you can trust: Specialists at Rush are dedicated to diagnosing and treating atrial fibrillation.
+We offer complete team care, including participating in clinical trials for new therapies and procedures that are improving Afib treatment.